easegress-io/easegress/doc/user_cases/reverse_proxy.md

       - [Proxy Caching](#proxy-caching)
     - [Concepts](#concepts)

-Reverse proxy is the common middleware which is  accessed by clients, forwards them to backend servers.
+The reverse proxy is the common middleware that is accessed by clients, forwards them to backend servers.
 Easegres Reverse proxy is a very core role played by Easegress.

 ## Why Use Easegress as Reverse Proxy

-Easegress integrates much features as a reverse proxy with easy configuration.
+Easegress integrates many features as a reverse proxy with easy configuration.

 - Offload SSL/TLS layer
-- Hot-udpated routing without losing requests
+- Hot-updated routing without losing requests
 - Intercept invalid requests (according to IP, metadata of requests, credential verification, etc)
-- Adapting requests to satify requirements of backend servers
+- Adapting requests to satisfy requirements of backend servers
-- Bring more resilence for backend servers (rate limiting, time limiting, circuit breaker, retrying)
+- Bring more resilience for backend servers (rate limiting, time limiting, circuit breaker, retrying)
 - Load balance for backend servers (static addresses, or integration with service registry)
 - Compression and Caching for response